 Members of the Board of Directors are responsible for managing the property and business of the association.

 The Public Sector Business Committee consists of senior corporate business leaders from ITAC’s membership whose companies focus on sales to government.
 The committee meets 6 to 8 times a year to monitor, assess and advise on procurement policies and practices.
-Government officials are regular participants of the meetings and are given time to report at each meeting on progress made on IT procurement initiatives.
-The committee has councils for large transformational projects, professional services, telecom, and terms and conditions.
-These councils consist of interested members and are responsible for reviewing issues and presenting recommendations to government.

 The mandate of the Ontario Public Sector Business Committee is to monitor, assess and advise on public sector business and government procurement policies and practices.